 Ideally, you need more than just a plan for the financial year.
 Month to month budgeting helps you to ensure that your business is on track and enables you to take timely action when things aren’t going according to plan.

-Budgeting Using Historic Data
+1. Budget Using Historic Data

-If your budget has been operating for a year, or better yet, a few years, it’s easy to draw historical data and look for patterns.
+If your business budget has been operating for a year, or better yet, a few years, it’s easy to draw historical data and look for patterns.
 Most businesses have busy and quiet times.
-During the run-up to the ‘busy’ season, materials expenses can be high resulting in a potential cash flow crunch.
+During the run-up to the busy season, materials expenses can be high resulting in a potential cash flow crunch.
 Looking at historical data helps you to determine what you can expect from each month and allows you to plan ahead.

-Budgeting Using Projections Only
+2. Budget Using Projections

-Consider outsourcing certain tasks so that you can get away with less staff and investigate the possibility of using contract workers during busy seasons rather than carrying a large staff all year round.
+Your fixed costs are usually fairly constant throughout the year, as the name suggests.
+Elements such as commercial property rental, wages and insurance need to be considered first.
+If you haven’t done this before, consider getting an accountant to act as a consultant on your business budget.
+Consider outsourcing certain tasks so that you can get away with a smaller staff and investigate the possibility of using contract workers during busy seasons rather than carrying a large staff all year round.
 The lower your fixed costs, the greater your chances of making a profit.

-Variable Costs and One-Off Purchases
+6. Time Variable Costs and One-Off Purchases

-If you’d like to cut on accounting fees, there are several online platforms that can help you to stay up to date with expenses by capturing and storing your invoices for you.
+New businesses need to be particularly careful in monitoring results to see if everything is on track.
+Many small businesses fall behind with their administration, particularly the capturing of business expense invoices.
+If you’d like to cut accounting fees, there are several online platforms that can help you to stay up to date with expenses by capturing and storing your invoices for you.
 Ideally, you should do a full analysis of where you stand in terms of income and expenses every month and for the year to date.
-Try and determine the reasons for variations.
-If things are looking out of whack, you may have to adjust your budgets accordingly.
+Invoicing software tracks everything and presents reports in an easy-to-read way, which can make analyzing and determining the reasons for variations simpler.

 The Bottom Line